mukesh3710/Ansible/AAP/PatchingV2/Readme.md

+# Linux Patching with AAP

-# Linux Patching CMDB Data Management
+## Linux Patching CMDB Data Management

 Ansible Automation Platform for patching utilizes the ServiceNow CMDB as the source of record for patching-related data.